saksham-solanki/vizitor/content/blog/why-every-organization-needs-a-visitor-management-system-a-comprehensive-guide-to-the-advantages.md

 ### 1. Improved Security

-Enhanced[ safety ](/blog/a-comprehensive-way-of-safety-in-the-workplace-2/) is one of the most important benefits of a visitor management system.
+Enhanced safety is a primary benefit of a visitor management system.
+Visitor management system advantages include tracking and real-time monitoring of individuals on-site.

 •  A visitor management system tracks who is in the building and when they are there.